How to Create Training Videos: A Complete Guide & 5 Examples (2025)

 Why Create Training Videos?

-Using videos for employee training might be a good solution for the following reasons:
+Using videos to train employees might be a good solution for the following reasons:

 • Video is more compelling and engaging than text.
-It combines sound and pictures and involves more of our senses.
-Even a brief training video added to a course can make it more vivid and, consequently, more engaging.
+It combines sound and pictures and engages more of our senses.

 • Training videos improve knowledge retention.
-Research shows that 83% of people prefer watching videos to getting information or instructional content as text or audio.
-Learners also find video content more effective when it comes to knowledge retention.
-That’s because this medium presents content in a structured way, and it’s easy to replay videos whenever a learner needs to repeat the material.
+Research shows that 83% of people prefer watching videos to getting information as text or audio.

 • Videos are more accessible and easier to consume.
-To find the solution to a problem, learners often consider it more practical to refer to a short video on a mobile device rather than a book.
-For example, they can watch it on their smartphones in the subway, during a break from work, or while cooking or doing housework.
+Learners can watch training videos on their smartphones in the subway, during a break from work, or while cooking or doing housework.

 • Videos can reduce training costs.
-With a recording, it’s possible to make a training video replicable for internal use.
-This is especially important for large companies with geographically dispersed teams.
-Video training will help them reduce repetitive instructor fees and other costs: there will be no need for venue, travel, and accommodation expenditures for training staff.
+You can make a training video replicable for internal use, which is especially important for large companies with geographically dispersed teams.
+Video training helps them reduce repetitive instructor fees and other costs, such as venue, travel, and accommodation expenditures for training staff.

 What Makes a Great Training Video?

-To produce a great training video, keep the following key aspects in mind:
+To produce a great training video, keep the following aspects in mind.

 AspectExplanation